 Step 5: Setting Up Our Vice

 I know I've made a lot of drill press clamps and jigs in the past, but there's one thing I won't make, and that's a drill press vice for drilling steel.
 Instead, I highly recommend buying one (which is a rare thing for me to say).
-Twenty dollars will get you a decent one.
-If you followed my check list you'll find one for about $18 on amazon or even the $13 younger brother.
-Please don't take this as me trying to sell you a vice, even if I'm using an amazon affiliates link (it is a great deal though).
+I do have a link to one in my materials list if you'd like to give it a look.
 But for anything involving the drilling of metal, I shy far away from using my wooden vices.
 Most big box stores will sell that style to you very inexpensively.

 Now then, we'll need to set up our drill so that we drill precise holes in our tubing.
 We'll first measure our tubing to get the perfect distance it'll take up in our vice.
 Set the pipe end in and squeeze down enough that that tube knows we mean business...but not enough that we'll dent it.
 Once it is secure, measure the inside jaw width.
 We'll use that measurement and cut a piece of wood to the same length on our table saw.
 My tubing was 1 and 5/32 inches, but who knows, maybe different manufactures use different thicknesses or have different specifications.